-6.2 Radiated Power Measurements
+Radiated Power Measurements

-During measurements, the BRD4310A Radio Board was attached to a Wireless Starter Kit Mainboard which was supplied by USB.
-The voltage supply for the Radio Board was 3.3 V. The radiated power was measured in an antenna chamber by rotating the board 360 degrees with horizontal and vertical reference antenna polarizations in the XY, XZ, and YZ cuts.
+During measurements, the BRD4312A Radio Board was attached to a Wireless Starter Kit Mainboard which was supplied by USB.
+The voltage supply for the radio board was 3.3 V. The radiated power was measured in an antenna chamber by rotating the board 360 degrees with horizontal and vertical reference antenna polarization in the XY, XZ, and YZ cuts.
 The measurement planes are illustrated in the figure below.

 Figure 6.2.
-Illustration of Reference Planes with a Radio Board Plugged into the Wireless Starter Kit Mainboard the actual application (PCB size, used antenna, and so on).
+Illustration of Reference Planes with a Radio Board

+Note: The radiated measurement results presented in this document were recorded in an unlicensed antenna chamber.
+Also, the radiated power levels may change depending on the actual application (PCB size, used antenna, and so on).
 Therefore, the absolute levels and margins of the final application are recommended to be verified in a licensed EMC test house.